ShivaniKolanu/Community-Detection-Based-On-Distance-Dynamics/README.md

 No need of any external dataset files as all the networks are being called explicitly.

-Referred into https://networkx.org/documentation/stable/auto_examples/graph/plot_karate_club.html to import the Karate Club Graph
+Referred into https://networkx.org/documentation/stable/auto_examples/graph/plot_karate_club.html to import the Karate Club Graph.

 Referred to https://networkx.org/documentation/stable/auto_examples/graph/plot_football.html to use footbal dataset in the project.